American military technology during World War II: US developments of other technology

 Early in the war, the British realised that while they had some technological advances, these required American assistance for production.
 The Tizard Mission was sent to the US with several of these key technologies.
 One, the cavity magnetron was a breakthrough for radar.
 The MIT Radiation Laboratory was formed to develop radar and this led to gun-laying and aircraft radar and the LORAN navigation system.

 Another was the proximity fuze which the US developed to production so that it could be incorporated into bombs and artillery shells.
 When used in anti-aircraft guns the effectiveness against aircraft was significantly increased.

-Prewar US Battleship construction was limited by the Washington Naval Treaty.
+Prewar US battleship construction was limited by the Washington Naval Treaty and subsequent London Naval Treaty.
 The US response to the treaty which limited tonnage, and hence battleship numbers and speed, was to develop and implement high pressure boilers and stabilized guns, which permitted higher speeds, and greater accuracy of their fire from shorter, lighter battleships.
 Later US cruisers and battleships had their guns directed using information gathered from the ship's radar.